To be honest if he had offered me half the amount, I would have been happy.

 It’s because selling a record collection can be an intimidating, frustrating, and back-breaking process: you’ve got to do your research, possibly book an appointment, pack up the records, lug them to the car, drive to the store, carry the records from car to store, wait while the buyer goes through them, often be belittled by a buyer trying to make it look like you’ve got nothing of value, listen to and weigh their offer…

-If you have other questions, or wish to talk to me about your records, call 416 556 6278, or send me an email.
+If you have other questions, or wish to talk to me about your records, call 416 556 6278, or send me an email via the link at the bottom of every page of my site.

 Best of luck, and thanks for your consideration.